-It is expected that students will attend classes regularly and that unexcused absences will be rare.
 ABC believes that class attendance and participation are required to adequately meet identified learning outcomes.
 Students are expected to attend at least 80% of the time; for PACE students this means four out of five weeks.
-Students with more than a 20% absentee rate (2 or more class sessions) in a course may receive a failing grade and will be required to repeat the course.
+Students with more than a 20% absentee rate (more than 1 unexcused class session) in a course will receive a failing grade and will be required to repeat the course.
+To be counted as present, online students must attend with their camera on.
+Students who attend with their camera off and who have not made prior arrangements with their instructor will be counted as absent.

-Late Assignments and Requests for Extensions Weekly assignments are due by 6:00 p.m. on the day the class meets.
+Late Assignments and Requests for Extensions

+Weekly assignments are due by 6:00 p.m. on the day the class meets.
 A penalty of 3 to 5% per day is applied to all late assignments.
 Due to the compressed nature of a PACE course, extensions are not given for weekly assignments, except in extenuating circumstances.
 In those rare circumstances, see the Academic Dean.

-On rare occasions, extensions may be given for the final exam.
+On rare occasions, extensions may be given for the final project or take-home exam.
 While the initiative to request an extension rests with the student, the approval for granting an extension is at the discretion of the professor.
-When requesting an extension for a final exam: Complete a Request for Extension Form and give to the professor by 6:00 pm on Week 5.
+When requesting an extension for a final exam: Complete a Request for Extension Form and give it to the professor by 6:00 pm on Week 5.
 Extensions may be requested, but the professor has the right to grant or refuse the request.
 When an extension is granted, it ensures that the professor will grade the assignment provided it has been received by the extension deadline.
 However, grade reductions, at a rate of 3-5% per day, may apply even when an extension has been granted.
 The time frame for an extension is one week.
 When an extension is granted for a final exam, the extended deadline for the final will be at 6:00 pm of Week 7.
 (One week later than the original due date.)
 If the final is not completed by the expiry date of the extension, the course grade will be finalized based on work done to that point.